MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 Web is constantly evolving.
 The Evergreen WebView2 Runtime stays up to date to provide you with the latest features and security fixes.
 To ensure your app stays compatible with the web, we recommend you set up some testing infrastructure.

 Non-stable Microsoft Edge channels \(Beta/Dev/Canary\) provide a sneak peek into what is coming next into WebView2 Runtime.
-Test your WebView2 app regularly against one of the non-stable channels, and update your app to adjust.
-If issues arise, [report the issues][GithubMicrosoftedgeWebviewfeedback].
+Just like developing websites for Microsoft Edge, we recommend that you test your WebView2 app regularly against one of the non-stable channels, and adjust your app accordingly or [report issues][GithubMicrosoftedgeWebviewfeedback] to us if issues arise.
 Typically Dev and Betas are the recommended channels.
 To help you decide which channel is right, navigate to [Overview of the Microsoft Edge channels][DeployEdgeMicrosoftEdgeChannels].
-You can download the [non-stable Microsoft Edge channel][DownloadNonstableEdge] on your test environment, and use regkey or environment variable to indicate the channel preference for your testing app.
-For more information, navigate to [CreateCoreWebView2EnvironmentWithOptions][ReferenceWin3209622Webview2IdlCreatecorewebview2environmentwithoptions].
+You can download the [non-stable Microsoft Edge channel][DownloadNonstableEdge] on your test environment, and use regkey or environment variable (see details [here][ReferenceWin3209622Webview2IdlCreatecorewebview2environmentwithoptions]) to indicate the channel preference for your testing app.
 You may also use [WebDriver][HowtoWebdriver] to automate WebView2 testing.

 ## Fixed Version distribution mode